appbaseio/Docs/content/docs/reactivesearch/autocomplete-plugin/apireference.md

     - **onItemSelect `Function`**

-        It is a callback that accepts parameters(algolia control params), one of them is the `setQuery` function, utilize it to customize the behavior of what happens when an individual suggestion item is clicked.
+        It is a callback that accepts parameters [API ref](https://www.algolia.com/doc/ui-libraries/autocomplete/api-reference/autocomplete-plugin-algolia-insights/createAlgoliaInsightsPlugin/#param-onselect), one of them is the `setQuery` function, utilize it to customize the behavior of what happens when an individual suggestion item is clicked.

         ```jsx
         createSuggestionsPlugin(